ComboBox — Smart UI JavaScript API

 Default value

-<smart-combo-box group-member='group'></smart-combo-box>
+<smart-combo-box group-member="group"></smart-combo-box>

-const combobox = document.querySelector('smart-combo-box');
+const el = document.querySelector('smart-combo-box');

-const combobox = document.querySelector('smart-combo-box');
+const el = document.querySelector('smart-combo-box');

-let groupMember = combobox.groupMember;
+const groupMember = el.groupMember;

 Displays supplementary helper text beneath the element.
 This hint is visible exclusively when the element is in focus, providing contextual guidance to users as they interact with the field.